openalea/action-build-publish-anaconda/doc/workflows/openalea_ci/README.md

     secrets:
       anaconda_token: ${{ secrets.ANACONDA_TOKEN }}
 ```

+In every-day life, you will not have to modify this file, as it handles the behaviour of OpenAleaCI for you,
+depending on the development step.
-Note that to publish your package to your anaconda channel, you must meet one of the following conditions :
+Note that to publish your package to anaconda channel, you must meet one of the following conditions :
 - push or merge PR on master.
 This will trigger an upload on the 'dev' label.
 - push a tag starting with 'v' that defines a new version of your package.
 This will trigger uploading on the `rc` label.
 - create a release from Github UI.
-This will promote your package to 'main'.
+This will trigger an upload on the 'main' label.
 This action is part of OpenAlea Release collective process: do not use except invited by Openalea developpers.

 ### (optional) Customize your action